-The fire season was here once again and I had taken a temporary detail away from my job on the rappel crew to work at the Missoula Technology and Development Center (MTDC) as part of the Heat Stress Study Module.
-It’s certainly not uncommon for me to take a temporary detail but this one was putting me far outside of my comfort zone by getting involved with an entity that has the word “technology” in the title.
-I don’t know how I slipped through the vetting process with tech savvy skills which include locating the minimize button and hitting restart but nonetheless, I was on my way!
+The fire season was here once again and I had taken a temporary detail away from my job on the Helicopter Rappel Crew to work at the Missoula Technology and Development Center (MTDC) as part of a four person module to study Heat Stress.
+It’s certainly not uncommon for me to take a temporary detail but this one was putting me far outside of my comfort zone by getting involved with an entity which has the word “technology” in the title.
+I don’t know how I slipped through the vetting process with tech-savvy skills which include locating the minimize button and hitting restart but nonetheless, I was on my way!

 As per usual I methodically packed all the things I may need for the next 4 months and employed all the creative capacities I had to fit everything into the car.
 My husband and I performed our usual, “See you when I see you” farewell as is the custom for all fire couples at the beginning of the season and we parted ways prepared to see one another when the stars aligned with the next blue moon.